connexcs/docs/user-space-db.md

 ![alt text][user-space-img-1a]

-2. Pop up will show up.
+2. Pop up will appear.

-3. Fill out the details of the dialogue box.
+3. Fill out the details in the dialogue box.

 4. Click **Save** once the details have been entered.